vilmibm/puppet-tilde/README.md

 ### Nginx

-This module sets up nginx (as opposed to httpd, which the original tilde.club runs).
-Your configuration will look like this (feel free to copy and paste and just change the hostname):
+Currently, the module does **not** configure nginx for you all the way.
+It will (there is an open issue for this).
+Until that is ready, you can copy and paste the below config to get the tilde webserver experience.
+Just change `tilde.town` to whatever your hostname is:

         nginx::nginx_vhosts:
           'tilde.town':